-When you are driving the ringroad nr.
-1 into Reykjavik you will pass many businesses, amongst them the chocolate factury „Nói Síríus“, which produces typical icelandic chocolate bars and candies.
+When you are driving the Ring Road nr.
+1 into Reykjavik you will pass many businesses, among them the chocolate factory „Nói Síríus“, which produces typical Icelandic chocolate bars and candies.

-Icelandic sweetnesses are a little different to the common sweets, we use to know in the rest of Europe and in the shops you can find the craziest combinations, that taste surprisingly well.
+Icelandic candy is a little different to the common sweets, we use to know in the rest of Europe and in the shops you can find the craziest combinations, that taste surprisingly well.

 Licorice only with gummy bears?
 Boring!

 Real licorice fans feel like being in paradise in Iceland because of the interesting combinations of chocolate with licorice, marshmallows, cookies and whatever, which is quite common in Iceland.

 Many continental inhabitants are not really friends of the bittersweet taste of licorice, but I promise you: you will change your mind during your stay here in Iceland.